Foster Care for Newcomers and Immigrants in Nova Scotia

 Residency and Status Requirements

 Nova Scotia requires foster parents to be residents of the province and at least 19 years of age.
-There is no citizenship requirement.
-Permanent residents, protected persons, and Convention Refugees are all eligible to apply.
+If your immigration or residency status is in transition, confirm eligibility with DCS before applying.
 The key practical requirement is stable housing within Nova Scotia and the ability to demonstrate financial self-sufficiency — the per diem is for the child's needs, not household income.

 If your immigration status is in transition — for example, you have an open work permit but have not yet received permanent residency — talk to DCS before investing in the full application process.
 Approval timelines run 6 to 12 months, and your status should be stable enough to see that process through.